Consent Form Applications Are Complex

-Each council may have different requirements for submissions for a building consent.
+Each council may have different requirements for submissions for a building consent form.
 The list below is only an indication of what may be required.

 To complicate matters, requirements are constantly being updated so you must check with your council.